yuchdev/mhddos_proxy/README-EN.md

      optional arguments:
-      -h, --help             show this help message and exit -c, --config URL|path  URL or local path to file with targets list -t, --threads 2000     Total number of threads to run (default is CPU * 1000) --table / --debug      Print log as table / as text --vpn                  Use both my IP and proxies.
+      -h, --help             show this help message and exit -c, --config URL|path  URL or local path to file with targets list -t, --threads 7500     Total number of threads to run (default is 7500 if CPU > 1, 1500 otherwise) --table / --debug      Print log as table / as text --vpn                  Use both my IP and proxies.
 Optionally, specify a percent of using my IP (default is 10%) --proxies URL|path     URL or local path(ex. proxies.txt) to file with proxies to use